-Most people who choose to play at an online casino consider it a form of entertainment; however, even a leisure activity can get out of control, and if that happens to you, there are ways to control your casino account so that the potential problem does not escalate to unmanageable proportions.
+Most people who choose to gamble online consider it a form of entertainment; however, even a leisure activity can get out of control, and if that happens to you, there are ways to control your casino account so that the potential problem does not escalate to unmanageable proportions.

 Keep track of the amount of money you spend and do not “chase” your losses.
 If things start getting out of hand there are ways to control them, most of which are self-imposed options.
 You can, for instance, reduce your deposit limits to restrict your spending, or you can impose a “self-exclusion” from a casino.
 This means voluntarily taking a break from gambling.
 Most online casinos offer self-exclusions of varying lengths, ranging from 24-hour cooling-off periods to permanent stops.
 Casinos that honor a request for self-exclusion will not attempt to contact the player with promotions or emails in order to give the player more of a chance to step away and re-establish account control.

 When you have an account with an online casino you should take measures to protect your password so that minors in your household cannot access your casino account.
 If you are truly concerned, cancel your account so that no one in your household – including you – can gamble online.
-Even if you believe that such measures are not necessary, talk with your children about irresponsible gambling and discuss the risks of gambling activities.
-Set clear rules about online gambling, and explain the consequences of your teen’s behavior.
+Even if you believe that such measures are not necessary, talk with your and explain that underage gambling is strictly prohibited, as well as the consequences of taking such prohibited actions.

-Be on the lookout for signs that your teenager – or you, for that matter – may have a gambling problem.
-Symptoms can be problems at school or work, emotional troubles, substance abuse, physical changes, etc. Keep tabs on your teenager to see if he or she is gambling instead of doing other, more constructive things, such as studying or participating in sports.
-If you begin to be suspicious, look for money issues including sudden requests for more spending money or a request to borrow money.
+Be on the lookout for signs that you may have a gambling problem.
+Symptoms can be problems at work, emotional troubles, substance abuse, physical changes, etc. Keep tabs to see if you are gambling instead of doing other, more constructive things, such as participating in sports, working or spending time with your friends and family.